Glitch analysis and asteroseismic modelling of subgiant $\mu$ Herculis: confirming and interpreting the $\Gamma_1$ peak

 Figure \ref{fig:solar_mixtures_comparision} shows the results of the four model grids.
-We show all models with $\chi^2 < 150$.
+We show all models with $\chi_{2}^2 < 150$.
 The results obtained from the grid employing FreeEOS are qualitatively consistent with those from the reference grid, suggesting that the observed discrepancies are unlikely to arise from the choice of the EOS.
 It is interesting to note that the grid using the GS98 solar metallicity mixture yields predictions for $\langle A_{\rm He} \rangle$ and $\tau_{\rm He}$ for some models that are consistent with the observed values within $1\sigma$; however, the discrepancy in $\Delta_{\rm He}$ persists, unfortunately.
-This indicates that the models with GS98 metallicity mixture may yield a better fit to the helium glitch signature observed in $\mu$ Herculis than the models with AGS09 mixture, potentially related to the corresponding preference for GS98 relative to AGS09 in solar modelling \citep[][]{basu08,serenelli09}.
-Finally, the grid using the core overshoot fails to reproduce any of the helium glitch parameters.
-All models show $\tau_{\rm He}$ values that are too small and $\langle A_{\rm He} \rangle$ and $\Delta_{\rm He}$ values that are too large, similar to the group of models on the left in Figure \ref{fig:glitch parameters} with on average high chi-square values.
+This indicates that the models with GS98 metallicity mixture may yield a better fit to the helium glitch signature observed in $\mu$ Herculis than the models with AGS09 mixture, potentially related to the corresponding preference for GS98 (which has higher metallicity than AGS09) relative to AGS09 in solar modelling \citep[][]{basu08,serenelli09}.
+Finally, predictions of the model grid with core overshoot, $f_{\rm OV} = 0.015$, fail to reproduce any of the helium glitch parameters.
+All such models show $\tau_{\rm He}$ values that are too small and $\langle A_{\rm He} \rangle$ and $\Delta_{\rm He}$ values that are too large, similar to the group of models on the left in Figure \ref{fig:glitch parameters} with on average high chi-square.
 The substantial change in helium glitch parameters with core overshoot may be an indirect result of its impact on the stellar mass, contrary to our expectation that core overshoot would be unimportant for modelling this star.
 We wish to emphasise here that these results were obtained from very small, low-resolution grids centered around model M2, and should therefore be interpreted with caution.